shuhei/shuhei.github.com/source/_posts/2017-05-27-memory-usage.markdown

 [By default, Docker containers have no resource constraints](https://docs.docker.com/engine/admin/resource_constraints/#memory).
 So, if you run one container in a host and don't limit resource usage of the container, and this is my case, the container's "free memory" is same as the host OS's "free memory".

-## Memory Metrics on Docker Container
+## Memory metrics on Docker container

 If you want to monitor a Docker container's memory usage from outside of the container, it's easy.
 You can use `docker stats`.